stargazer/django-icetea/README.md

 Requires that ``update = True``.

+If enabled, you should anticipate on ``400 Bad Request`` responses, with a list in their body.

 #### plural_delete
 If ``True`` enables plural DELETE requests, which means deleting multiple resources in one request.
 It is a potentially catastrophic operation, and for this reason it should be explicitly allowed.
 Default is ``False``.

+Requires that ``delete=True``.

+If enabled, you should anticipate on ``422 Unprocessable Entity`` responses, with a list in their body.

 Requires that ``delete = True``.